How To Submit A Perfect Schengen Visa Application?

 At #30, enter the Hotel(s) where you’ll be staying or the person inviting you.

 #31 refers to the address of the person inviting you or the organization if you travel for business or official reasons.
 When applying for a Schengen Tourist Visa, you can enter N/A.

 #32 is one of the areas that applicants either get wrong or leave out, which may lead to an application being rejected.
 Check the appropriate boxes; for instance, if you will be using a credit card during your travels and your accommodation has already been paid for, check “Credit Card” and “Prepaid accommodation”.

 The final page of your Schengen Visa Application will require your initials and signature, as well as the date and place where you signed it.

 Provide your initials at the top of the page where it states: “I am aware that the visa fee is not refunded if the visa is refused.”

-Also initial where it says: “I am aware of the need to have adequate travel medical insurance”
+Also, the initial says: “I am aware of the need to have adequate travel medical insurance.”

 At the “Date and Location”: Write the place and date where you are filling in the form, even if this date is different from the day you are going to the visa service.

 Finally, sign the document.
 The Visa application form should be filled and signed by the Visa applicant and not another person.
 Suppose the visa applicant is a minor (under 18).
 In that case, the application must be signed by a person having parental authority, and their relationship should be included.